Artie Lange: 1997–2001: Dirty Work and The Norm Show

 In 1997, Lange left rehab and resumed stand-up gigs in New York City.
 His depression improved soon after when he was invited to audition for two network television sitcoms, which boosted his confidence "astronomically".
 During the negotiations phase, Lange was contacted by comedian and actor Norm Macdonald, who asked him to audition for the dual lead role in his comedy buddy film Dirty Work (1998), directed by Bob Saget.

 Macdonald had not found a suitable actor for the part until he happened to tune into an episode of Mad TV for the first time.
 He saw a sketch that involved Lange delivering an out-of-character monologue which he found funny and noted Lange "had a melancholy about him" that reminded Macdonald of comedian John Belushi.
 Macdonald recalled Lange's first reading of the script as "perfect", which landed him the role, but in order to shoot the film, MGM studios required Lange to obtain an approval report from his rehab facility in New Jersey.
 Lange settled the matter by paying the center $1,500 as a private donor.

-He stopped his cocaine use on June 14, 1997, saying he "got tired of it.
-I got to a point where this is killing me".
 Filming took place across two months in Toronto.
 To promote the film, Lange made his debut guest appearance on The Howard Stern Show with Macdonald on January 8, 1998.
 The pair returned once more that year, and twice more in 1999.

 Lange credits Macdonald and Saget with rejuvenating his career when his exposure from Dirty Work led to several film and television offers.
 When filming wrapped, various heads of networks and production companies expressed an interest in potentially hiring Lange.
 After meeting with them, including Warren Littlefield of NBC and Peter Roth of Fox, a bidding war occurred, with offers coming in from every major network.
 With help from William Morris Agency, Lange accepted a $750,000 development deal with Fox that originally stood at $250,000 in late 1997, enabling him "to bail my mother out of every single financial debt she had."